 Brecon Beacons National Park Authority dispute the route shown in the guidebook and also, presumably the steeper route straight down the hillside, as short stretches are outside Access Land without a right of way shown on Ordnance Survey Maps.
 The only route they acknowledge takes a considerable detour south adding about 2 miles to the route.
 However, routes that have been used for long periods without attempt to restrict access have access rights in Common Law, even though they may not be registered as rights of way.
 Tony Drake was very knowledgeable about these matters, so it is very likely that access rights do exist.
 His suggested route swings round in a loop around the hillside trying to avoid the very steep slope of the direct route, but there is little in the way of a path for parts of the way.
 The steep path has, at least, formed a series of steps in the soil and is not showing too many signs of erosion, so it is a matter of preference which route to take.

 The guidebook route follows the valley, but this was only to access a B&B which is no longer operating.
 The more obvious route is to ascend Darren Lwyd, which gives fine views over the Vale of Ewyas, the Gospel Pass and Hay Bluff, then follow the ridge to Twmpa.
 This was the route used by hostellers before the hostel closed.
 The views further along the ridge are not so good as the ridge is flat-topped.
-It is quite likely that the next Edition of the guidebook will use this as the route.
+It is quite likely that the next Edition of the guidebook will use this as the route, though the GPX file still shows the current guidebook route.

 After passing through the Craig y Cilau Nature Reserve west of the Llangattock Escarpment, the route follows a minor road from SO185169 for 1.7 miles.
 It is possible to omit part of this section of road walking by continuing westwards along the path at SO186168, shortly before joining the road.
 However, the path gradually peters out and the only reasonable option is to rejoin the road at SO168167.
 This cuts out over half of the road walking, but there may be other paths higher up that could avoid even more if they can be explored.